Nazpe/Nazpe.github.io/_posts/2025-08-11-future-of-ai.md

 ---

 {: .box-note}
-This is a reflection on the Future of Artificial Intelligence and Associated Ethical Issues, supported by the literature.
+This is a reflection on the future of artificial intelligence and associated ethical issues, supported by the literature.
 The references are present at the end.

 ## Abstract